 - Some barristers’ chambers use the Pupillage Gateway, some don’t.
 Make sure you know which is which.
-Check their websites.
+Check their websites or our listing of pupillage application deadlines.
 The Bar section of this guide discusses the Pupillage Gateway in more detail.

 Application forms take far, far longer to complete than you'd expect.

 - Increasingly firms are digitising the application process.
 In place of telephone interviews many firms are adopting online video interviewing and almost all big firms now use online tests as part of the recruitment process.
 These tests often look at verbal and numerical reasoning as well as situational judgement.
 You can find examples of these types of tests online or by asking your careers service.